software-mansion-labs/expo-live-updates/README.md

 - `notificationId` with event `'start'` is prohibited and will result in error.
 Notification id is generated on Live Update start and cannot be customized.
 - `progressPoints` must be a string with specific format.
 Convert your points of type `LiveUpdateProgressPoint[]` to JSON and pass it as string to `progressPoints`.
-- `progressSegments` ust be a string with specific format.
+- `progressSegments` must be a string with specific format.
 Convert your segments of type `LiveUpdateProgressSegment[]` to JSON and pass it string to `progressSegments`.

 ## expo-live-updates is created by Software Mansion